rmooreID/Home-Assistant-Appliance-Monitor/README.md

 # LaundryBot
 These days there is no shortage of _smart_ appliances.
-But does that mean we should neglect our _dumb_ pre-IoT machines just because they can't send a push notification?
+But does that mean we should neglect our _simple_ pre-IoT machines just because they can't send a push notification?

 I invite you to explore one way to get alerts about the state of any appliance regardless of its _smartness_ based on signal from a binary sensor.
 In this example I'm attaching an SW-420 vibration sensor to the back of a washer and dryer in a shared house to allow remote notification based on laundry room activity.